-During the 2017-2018 season, the Abraham Lincoln Library and Museum is proud to present "Of the People, By the People, and For the People," a discussion series on modern citizenship explored through the words of Abraham Lincoln.
-This project is funded in part by a grant from Humanities Tennessee, an independent affiliate of the National Endowment for the Humanities.
+During the 2017-2018 season, the Abraham Lincoln Library and Museum was proud to present "Of the People, By the People, and For the People," a discussion series on modern citizenship explored through the words of Abraham Lincoln.
+This project was funded in part by a grant from Humanities Tennessee, an independent affiliate of the National Endowment for the Humanities.

-Through six separate, guided public conversations, the program seeks to forge common connections and a positive dialogue about citizenship and its responsibilities.
+Through six separate, guided public conversations, the program sought to forge common connections and a positive dialogue about citizenship and its responsibilities.
 To many, Abraham Lincoln illustrates the value and responsibilities of citizenship.
 Individuals on both sides of the political spectrum claim Lincoln as their own.
 This fact presents an opportunity for the community to use the life and ideals of the former president as a starting point for constructive discussion about modern thoughts on citizenship.
-Each session will conclude with audience members sharing their thoughts with one another, asking questions, and voicing observations.
+Each session concluded with audience members sharing their thoughts with one another, asking questions, and voicing observations on topics such as politics at the local, state, and national levels, as well as subjects such as voting rights and public leadership.

 Classrooms and communities are invited to use the free conversation kit that the Museum created for this program to facilitate their own conversations on citizenship.
 The topics covered within the kit are based on Lincoln Memorial University’s LNCN 100 and 300 courses, which teach students about Lincoln’s life, service, and leadership.

-Below you will find a conversation kit for all six discussions within the series.
-We have broken the kit up into separate files for ease of printing.
+Below you will find a conversation kit for all six discussions tied to "Of the People, By the People, For the People."
+The kit is divided into separate files for ease of printing.
 Each conversation can be used separately for conversation or as a part of an extended conversation.

 Below are posters that can be used to advertise this conversation series within your community.
-If you do end up using any of the provided materials, we would appreciate your feedback.
-Our program coordinator is also happy to answer any questions that you may have.
-You can reach her at 423-869-6607 or at firstname.lastname@example.org.
+If you do end up using any of the provided materials, the museum would appreciate receiving any questions you might have and/or your feedback at [email protected]